MarcinAtData/polar2garmin/README.md

-# polar2garmin
-polar tcx files converter to tcx format, which is eatable by garmin connect.

-+# Polar to Garmin Converter
+# Polar to Garmin Converter

 +Converts and cleans TCX files exported from Polar sports watches for compatibility with Garmin devices.
 +
 +## Features